calo81/jelly_belly/web-app/README.md

 http://localhost:9000/experiments/experimento/participate/some_participant
 ```

-Then just visiting `localhost:9000` You shuld be able to see the existing experiments.
+Then just visiting `localhost:9000` You should be able to see the existing experiments.